Skip to content

 In this case, we're mocking the get_request method to always return a dictionary with an 'extract' key, simulating a successful API response.
 This allows us to test the block's logic without making actual network requests, which could be slow, unreliable, or rate-limited.

-7. Implement the run method with error handling:, this should contain the main logic of the block:
+7. Implement the run method with error handling.
+This should contain the main logic of the block:

 def run(self, input_data: Input, **kwargs) -> BlockOutput: